ClaisseLab/How-We-Work/Working_Agreement.md

 -   Prioritize physical and mental health for yourself and others

--   Flexibility to work when we want to work (within reason)
+-   Flexibility to work when we want to work (within reason or unless we are doing field work)